Abu-ls-10/car_game/README.md

 This game was created by Abu-ls-10 as a project initially for ICS3U.

 Enjoy playing!
 If you encounter any issues or have suggestions for improvements, feel free to [provide feedback or contribute](https://github.com/your-repository-link).
+For more games, checkout [Python Gamerz](https://sites.google.com/olivegroveschool.ca/pythongamerz).